Existence of solutions for deterministic bilevel games under a general Bayesian approach: Existence of solutions for the Bayesian approach

+Conversely, if we require that the Bayesian objective function of the leader to be lower semicontinuous for any lower semicontinuous objective function $\theta$, then the belief must be weak continuous.
+This follows directly from part 2 of the Portemanteau Theorem by considering a lower semicontinuous function $f:Y\to\R$ and the leader's objective $\theta(x,y)=f(y)$.
+In this sense, weak continuity of the belief is also necessary. \end{remark}

-When multiple players are involved, the Bayesian approach suffers the same drawback as the rest of the approaches: it is a nonconvex equilibrium problem.
+When multiple players are involved, the Bayesian approach suffers the same drawback as the rest of the approaches: it is a nonconvex generalized Nash equilibrium problem.
 While sufficient conditions to have existence of equilibria have been provided in the literature as generalized convexity conditions (see e.g. \cite{cotrina2020existence,bianchi2004equilibrium}), these are generally not satisfied in the context of bilevel games (see \cite[Example 4]{pang2005quasi}).
-Nevertheless, if leaders can randomize their decisions, then we can derive existence of mixed equilibria (introduced by Nash \cite{Nash1951} in the case of finite strategy sets, and extended to compact strategy sets one year later by Glicksberg \cite{Glicksberg1952}).
+Nevertheless, leaders can randomize their decisions in the setting of plain bilevel games.
+Then we can derive existence of mixed equilibria (introduced by Nash \cite{Nash1951} in the case of finite strategy sets, and extended to compact strategy sets one year later by Glicksberg \cite{Glicksberg1952}).
 In the next definition, we recall the notion of Mixed Equilibrium for compact strategy sets.

 \begin{definition}[Mixed equilibrium] Let us consider a Nash Equilibrium problem with $\mathfrak{I}=\{1,\ldots,N\}$ players, where each player $i\in \mathfrak{I}$ aims to solve